Navigation

 rg is the current cheap retrieval layer.
 It is not ranked like BM25, but it fills the same first-pass role at the present KB size: quickly surface lexical candidates without invoking an inference pipeline.

 Descriptions are the important middle layer.
 They are not decorative summaries; they are fixed, agent-facing filters between lexical search and full reads.
 A good description lets an agent scan five plausible hits and decide which one to open.
-This is why validation requires descriptions and why generated indexes include them.
+This is why validation requires descriptions and why scoped listings and build-time indexes are built from them.

-Indexes are the collection-scale version of the same idea.
-A directory index exposes every local artifact at title-plus-description resolution.
-A curated index adds grouping and context phrases where the order and headings carry extra routing signal.
+Curated indexes are the collection-scale version of the same idea: grouping and context phrases where the order and headings carry extra routing signal.
+A directory's curated head is its README.md; a tag's curated head is its <tag>-README.md (type tag-readme), small by type contract.

 Links are narrower and richer.
 They do not replace search; they work after the agent already has local context.
 The surrounding prose or footer label should explain why following the target helps from this source.